 This is the full batch which yields 3 cups of dry mix.
 The dry mix keeps well in a sealed glass jar in a cool dry place.
 Splendid for breakfast or with a soup.

 1-½ cup of dry mix makes 16 [sixteen] 2” bannocks at 15.5 calories each

 1 cup flour ½ cup white whole wheat flour 1 cup rolled oats 4 Tbsp butter 1.5 Tbsp sugar pinch of salt 1 Tbsp baking powder

 Cut the butter into the dry ingredients until well-incorporated.
-Measure out the amount you need for your meal into a bowl, and put the remaining dry mix into a jar for storage.
+Measure out the amount you need into a bowl, and put the remaining dry mix into a jar for storage.
 Add 1 Tbsp of milk to the bowl of mix and stir with a fork.
 Add a little more milk until a stiff dough ball is formed.
 Roll out on a lightly-floured board until 1/3” thick.
 Cut out with a 2” round cutter.
 Gather the scraps together, reroll, and continue to cut out the rounds.
-Bake on ungreased baking sheet at 400 F. for 10-12 minutes.
+Bake on a lightly-greased baking sheet at 400 F. for 10-12 minutes.

 DUMPLING: makes 2, each at 77 calories ..Not by Bread..
 II-7-’18

 2 Tbsp white whole wheat flour + 3 Tbsp flour [or 5 T. flour] 2/3 tsp baking powder pinch salt + pinch sugar + spices or herbs 7 tsp milk

 Combine all the dry ingredients, then stir in the milk.
 The batter should be stiff but not dry. [add a little water if needed] Bring your stew to a simmer.
 Spoon the batter onto the stew so that the batter is not in the liquid: it should steam not poach.
 Cook uncovered 10 minutes, then cover and cook another 10 minutes.